 The Biomedical Informatics Research Center (BIRC) develops cutting-edge ways to acquire, represent and process information about human health.
 Students interested in informatics will find a summer with BIRC to be a rewarding and exciting experience.

-This position is suited for graduate students with a background in computer science, biomedical informatics and/or data science.
+Positions in BIRC are generally suited for undergraduate or graduate students with background in computer science, biomedical informatics, and/or data science.

 The epidemiology program targets students currently enrolled in a master’s program in a health-related field.
 Students in the epidemiology program will work with a research scientist on an epidemiology project that may involve conducting scientific literature reviews, assisting with study design, analyzing data, and preparing a manuscript.
 In addition to the independent project, students will have the opportunity to be involved with other epidemiology projects including studies in the US Flu Network, Vaccine Safety Datalink, Marshfield Epidemiologic Study Area, and the Health Care Systems Research Network.
 In many cases, the summer research project can serve as the capstone project or thesis if required for their master's degree program.
 For more information on researchers and current studies, please visit the Center for Clinical Epidemiology and Population Health website.

 Students that apply to the epidemiology program should be currently enrolled in a master's program in a health related field (e.g. MPH), have taken at least one course in epidemiology and one course in biostatistics, have prior experience with statistical software, and have excellent written and verbal communication skills.
 Students will use SAS statistical software for data analysis.